Granulin: Structure

-Interactive partners
+Interacting partners

 In the extracellular matrix, progranulin binds to receptors on several cell types resulting in either activation of a signal transduction pathway or engulfment into the cell.
 Several studies have shown progranulin's involvement in the binding of SORT1 and the subsequent trafficking of bounded progranulin to the lysosome.
 One recent study has shown that progranulin may actually mediate prosaposin trafficking to the lysosome via SORT1.
 However, the absence of SORT1 does not prevent exogenous progranulin from promoting neurite outgrowth or enhancing cell survival of GRN knockout cells, suggesting that other receptors are involved in mediating extracellular progranulin function For example, SORT1 -/- neuronal cells are still able to bind progranulin.
 Other studies have suggested tumor necrosis factor and EPH receptor A2 as potential progranulin facilitators.
 After binding to the receptor, progranulin may induce and modulate signaling pathways such as MAPK/ERK, PI3K/Akt, and FAK.
 Gene ontology enrichment analysis reveals an association between progranulin and notch receptor signaling.
 Granulin has also been shown to interact with Cyclin T1 and TRIB3.